KadeCode15/PMaC_Mods/README.md

 5. Move the `.zip` file you downloaded into the `mods` directory.
 6. Unzip the file.
     * Make sure all the `.jar` files are in the `mods` folder.
 They cannot be in a subdirectory.
-7. Install fabric by running the fabric installer in the repo: `fabric-installer-0.10.2.exe`
+7. Install fabric by running the fabric installer in the repo: `fabric-installer-0.10.2.exe`.
+The default settings will be fine, just make sure the version is the same
     * ![image](https://user-images.githubusercontent.com/67335671/147997006-6649f60d-12f8-4d58-b73e-c8661086c571.png)
 9. Restart Minecraft.